jangmino/HGRU4Rec/README.md

 - It is subclassing `MultiRNNCell` which is for GRU_user.
 You can find my main TF conversion in the overriding `call()`.

 A difference with the author's implementation:
-- Within `tf.variable_scope('session_gru')`, we extend the initialization mechanism for `input_states` for whole layered cells.
+- Within `tf.variable_scope('session_gru')`, I extend the initialization mechanism for `input_states` for whole layered cells.
 - Original version does the initialization on the first layer onley.

 # Note

 Currently XING data used in the original paper is not available.
-Therefore, I make a verifying data set from https://www.kaggle.com/retailrocket/ecommerce-dataset.
+Therefore, I made a verifying data set from https://www.kaggle.com/retailrocket/ecommerce-dataset.

-You can refer `build_dataset.py` from `data/xing` under https://github.com/mquad/hgru4rec.
+You can refer `build_dataset.py` from `data/xing` under https://github.com/mquad/hgru4rec to make your dataset.